gsoc2019/gsoc_eval/Evaluation_test/README.md

 ## Evaluation Test

-- images: export dir for required images
+- images: export dir for required image(s)
-- features: export dir for all dataset's meta info in csv formats
+- features: export dir for all dataset's meta-info in *.csv format
 - data: remote hdf5 file is fetched into this directory